 When the output is enabled, the time for the output to go from 0 to the programmed voltage is referred to as the ramp up (rise) time, and is adjustable from 00.0 to 99.9 seconds.
-The time setting affects the slope of the increase in output voltage.
+The time setting affects the slope of the increase in output voltage: it is added to the response time for "full load up" given in Table 1-1.